Italian hot dog: History

 James "Buff" Racioppi, founder of Jimmy Buff's in Newark, New Jersey, invented the Italian hot dog in 1932.
-The hot dog while indeed was invented by Jimmy Buff, his wife Mary Racioppi first made the dish.
+While the hot dog was indeed invented by Jimmy Buff, his wife Mary Racioppi first made the dish.
 Mary had made the Italian hot dogs for Jimmy and his friends while they were playing cards, where Jimmy Buff coincidentally got his nickname “Buff” from, because of the way he played his cards at the card table, translated from Italian to English he was nicknamed “Buff”.
 The hot dog was so popular amongst Jimmy's close friends inside and outside of the card table and relatives that Jimmy and his family had made the restaurant known as Jimmy Buff's.
 The Italian hot dog was one of the first dishes in the menu.
 In no time the dish became the centerpiece of the restaurant and had become a customer favorite.
 Even to this day over 80 years later the Italian hot dog along with its contemporary the Italian sausage is still widely popular at Jimmy Buff's and even take turns outselling each other.
 The original restaurant in Newark had shut down, but there have been other restaurants run by Jimmy's family and other practitioners in the art of the Italian hot dog that are still keeping the Italian hot dog meal alive.